javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/08-settimeout-setinterval/article.md

 There are two methods for it:

-- `setTimeout` allows to run a function once after the given interval of time.
+- `setTimeout` allows to run a function once after the interval of time.
-- `setInterval` allows to run a function regularly with the given interval between the runs.
+- `setInterval` allows to run a function regularly with the interval between the runs.

 These methods are not a part of JavaScript specification.
 But most environments have the internal scheduler and provide these methods.
 In particular, they are supported in all browsers and Node.JS.